 Some aspects of data like this are immediately obvious, but many more depend on the process of “interpretation”.
 This involves making comparisons in order to discover significant trends.
 Businesses, academics and journalists regularly have to do it in writing.
 A written interpretation of the above table might look something like this:

 Overall the figures show an uninterrupted increase in the number of times that posts within the Guinlist blog have been viewed.
 This can be seen by comparing all of the annual totals, as well as the totals for individual months.
 No monthly total is below the total for the same month in the year before.
 However, the increases are not regular, some months being much less busy than others.
 Sharp monthly falls, for instance, are visible in December and June (except in 2012).
 The busiest months tend to be May and October, May 2015 holding the current monthly record, with as many as 5000+ views.
 The overall rate of increase appears to be gradually slowing: there was an eightfold increase in 2012 compared to the previous year, and a sevenfold one in 2013, but in 2014 the rate was less than twofold.

 In this post I wish to analyze the use of language in written data interpretations, so as to highlight the language choices that are available.
 More information about dealing with numerical data is in the Guinlist posts 67.
 Numbers in Spoken English, 95.
-Hedging 1: Numbers & Generalizations and 104.
+Hedging 1: Numbers & Generalizations, 104.
 Naming Data Sources with “As” and 163.
 Ways of Naming Properties.

 THE SPECIAL LANGUAGE OF DATA INTERPRETATIONS

 Various kinds of language are common in data interpretations.
 They include the following: